 While there are no mines in North Bay, the local presence of the mining supply and services sector indicates that the North Bay region is an excellent strategic location to supply the mining industry.
 Well-developed air, rail, and road transportation infrastructure enables local companies to easily service mines throughout Canada and the world.

-Over 60 Mining Supply & Services business call North Bay home, with a growing list of multinational headquarters.
+Over 60 Mining Supply & Services businesses call North Bay home, with a growing list of multinational headquarters.
 As Canadian-based mining companies develop properties worldwide, North Bay provides a cost-effective location to establish new and expanded export oriented mining supply operations.

 The value of mineral production in Ontario was $10.7 billion in 2019, with 40 mine sites operating in the Province.